3dgoose/NVcurses/README.md

-# iloveNV
+# nvfetch

-View your NVIDIA GPU's info on Linux.
+View your NVIDIA GPU information on Linux and right from your terminal.

-## Information
+## Fetch

 * [x] Power consumption
 * [x] Model